Higher-order bialgebraic semantics: Higher-order abstract GSOS

 commutes by definition of $\iotaq^\clubsuit$.
 The side cells commute by~\Cref{lem:mSq-coalg}, and the top middle cell commutes by definition of $\iter(\iotaq)$.
 Note that $\Sigma(\iter\iotaq)$ is a coequalizer, since $\iter(\iotaq)$ is a reflexive coequalizer and $\Sigma$ preserves it.
 Hence $\Sigma(\iter\iotaq)$ is epic, and therefore the bottom middle cell commutes, which is the $\rho$-bialgebra law in question. \end{proof} The $\rho$-bialgebra $(\mSq,\iotaq,\varsigma)$ can thus be regarded as a suitable candidate for a denotational domain in the higher-order setting, despite not being characterized by a universal property.

 In conclusion, the above results firmly indicate that bialgebras remain a meaningful concept in higher-order abstract GSOS, and a potentially useful tool for deriving congruence results.
 For instance, in~\citet{UrbatTsampasEtAl23} we have established a general congruence result with respect to \emph{weak} (bi)similarity on operational models of higher-order GSOS laws, where the notion of \emph{lax} higher-order bialgebra figures prominently.
+Additionally, recent work~\cite{goncharov2026higherorderbialgebraicdenotationalsemantics} reveals that it is possible to construct a denotational $\rho$-bialgebra in a manner that parallels the first-order case.

-\section{The \texorpdfstring{$\boldsymbol{\lambda}$}{$\lambda$}-Calculus}
+\section{The \texorpdfstring{$\boldsymbol{\lambda}$}{$\lambda$}-calculus}

 We now depart from combinatory calculus and move to languages with variable binding, starting with the all-important (untyped) $\lambda$-calculus.
 The $\lambda$-calculus comes in various flavours, such as \emph{call-by-name} or \emph{call-by-value}, and the respective operational semantics can be formulated in either big-step or small-step style.
 For the purposes of our work, we are going to give a categorical treatment of the small-step call-by-name and the small-step call-by-value $\lambda$-calculus.
 We start with the former, whose operational semantics is presented in \Cref{fig:lambda}.
 Here, $p,p',q$ range over possibly open $\lambda$-terms and $[q/x]$ denotes capture-avoiding substitution of the term $q$ for the variable $x$.